rancherlabs/support-tools/collection/rancher/v2.x/scc-operator-collector/README.md

 -   Decodes all `data` fields from secrets and displays them as human-readable `stringData`.
 -   For the `rancher-scc-metrics` secret, it pretty-prints the JSON `payload` for easier review.

-This allows you to easily inspect secret contents without manual `base64` decoding, which is especially useful when debugging unredacted bundles locally.
+This allows you to easily inspect secret contents without manual `base64` decoding, which is especially useful when reviewing bundles locally.